eastmaels/steemblog.github.io/_posts/account/justyy/2018-10-29_witness-back-and-upgraded-to-20-6-after-35-hrs-offline-and-backup-server-enabled-lessons-learned.md

 - - -

-This page is synchronized from the post: [Witness Back and Upgraded to 20.6 - after 35 hrs offline and Backup Server Enabled!
-Lessons Learned](https://steemit.com/@justyy/witness-back-and-upgraded-to-20-6-after-35-hrs-offline-and-backup-server-enabled-lessons-learned)
+This page is synchronized from the post: ['Witness Back and Upgraded to 20.6 - after 35 hrs offline and Backup Server Enabled!
+Lessons Learned'](https://steemit.com/@justyy/witness-back-and-upgraded-to-20-6-after-35-hrs-offline-and-backup-server-enabled-lessons-learned)